Reading the Ceiling

-Reading the Ceiling is a 2007 novel by Dayo Forster.
+Reading the Ceiling is a 2007 debut novel by Dayo Forster.
+Forster was born in the Gambia, studied at the London School of Economics, and she now lives in Kenya.

-The book tells the story of eighteen-year-old Ayodele and explores three paths her life could take.
+Forster's book tells the story of eighteen-year-old Ayodele and explores three paths her life could take.
 Ayodele is a Gambian schoolgirl entering adulthood.
 One path takes her to university in England, and another to polygamy and motherhood.

+Reception

 Owen Richardson, reviewing the novel in The Age, compared it to Philip Roth's The Counterlife.
 A reviewer for The Point praised Forster's use of local terminology and accurate portrayal of Gambian society, especially regarding the roles of women.